Thea 2: The Shattering: Gameplay

 Thea 2 establishes a canonical history of what happened during and since the first game.
 Both games are based on Slavic folklore but take place in a high fantasy setting.
 A new evil rises, and the world is split into islands.
 The gods task a champion with stopping this evil force.
 The gameplay blends elements of turn-based 4X games, role-playing video games, and digital collectible card games.
 After choosing a patron from among the Slavic deities, players choose a champion.
 This character must stay alive to progress and may be one of several character classes.
 Any character can perform a task, such as foraging, crafting, and fighting, but classes who specialize in that task can complete it faster.
 Combat and events are resolved through a card game.
 Once the player has enough resources, they can establish a village, and, unlike the first game, they can have multiple villages or choose to stay nomadic.
 Crafting was overhauled from Awakening and made to depend less on grinding.
 More resources were also added, and children are no longer treated as a resource.
 To address concerns from people who disliked the card-based combat in the first game, more options were added.
 The collaborative multiplayer now also allows friends to assist each other in combat.

 Development

 Developer MuHa Games attempted two unsuccessful Kickstarter crowdfunding campaigns for their previous game, Thea: The Awakening.
 They attributed this to being an independent game studio and the game's idiosyncratic mix of genres.
 Once that game was released and developed a community, MuHa Games said it was easier to reach their crowdfunding goals.
-Thea 2 entered early access in November 2018 and released on Microsoft Windows on 13 May, 2019.
-It was released on Nintendo Switch on 19 August, 2021, and Xbox One on 28 January, 2022.
+Thea 2 entered early access in November 2018 and released for Microsoft Windows on May 13, 2019, on Nintendo Switch on August 19, 2021, Xbox One on January 28, 2022, and PlayStation 4 on April 12, 2023.